 Marco Zimmerling

-I am an independent research group leader at TU Dresden, where I am heading the Networked Embedded Systems Lab within the Center for Advancing Electronics Dresden.
+I am a full professor at the Faculty of Engineering at University of Freiburg, where I am heading the Networked Embedded Systems Lab within the Department of Computer Science.
 My research interests are in the area of cyber-physical systems, with a focus on wireless embedded systems.
-Overall, I aim at designing and building real systems that are provably dependable, highly adaptive, and sustainable by design.
+Overall, I aim at designing real systems that are provably dependable, highly adaptive, and sustainable by design.

 - Curriculum vitæ